 While prescription medicines benefit many different people – for many different conditions – when used appropriately, they are being increasingly misused and abused.
 In fact, behind alcohol and marijuana, the most common drugs teens abuse are prescription medications.
-The most commonly abused prescription medications are opioids and pain relievers (Vicodin®, OxyContin®), barbiturates and benzodiazepines (Valium®, Xanax®) and stimulants (Dexedrine® or Adderall®, Ritalin® or Concerta®).
+The most commonly prescription misuse medications are opioids and pain relievers (Vicodin®, OxyContin®), barbiturates and benzodiazepines (Valium®, Xanax®) and stimulants (Dexedrine® or Adderall®, Ritalin® or Concerta®).

 In addition, it is very important that you safegaurd your medicine cabinets throughout your home.
 Know what medications you have and how much, so you will know if anything is missing.
 Properly discard of any medicines you no longer need.